jawah/niquests/docs/user/quickstart.rst

 ---------------------

-In the event of a network problem (e.g. DNS failure, refused connection, etc), Requests will raise a :exc:`~niquests.exceptions.ConnectionError` exception.
+In the event of a network problem (e.g. DNS failure, refused connection, etc), Niquests will raise a :exc:`~niquests.exceptions.ConnectionError` exception.

 :meth:`Response.raise_for_status() <niquests.Response.raise_for_status>` will
 raise an :exc:`~niquests.exceptions.HTTPError` if the HTTP request